 During Dragobete’s traditional celebration the boys (young men) and girls (young women) would search for wild spring flowers in their nearby, either forests or plains.
 The boys would run after girls they like and when they would catch her, they will kiss, if the girl likes him back.
-That is how they announce their love to the community.
+That is how the couple announce their love to the entire community.

 Traditionally those who are single would meet a person they are attracted to and a simple hug will turn their love life for the best.

 If you would like to find more about this Romanian legend, I am inviting you to read this wonderful written Romanian blog that describes some particular traditional customs still practiced these days by Romanians during the Dragobete celebration.